Sunil12Subu/Case-study-on-Bank-Telemarketing/README.md

 # Case-study-on-Bank-Telemarketing
-ase study on ‘Bank Marketing Campaign Dataset’.
-Though data cleaning is often done in a somewhat haphazard manner, and it is difficult to define a ‘single structured process’, you will study data cleaning through the following steps:  Identifying the data types  Fixing the rows and columns  Imputing/removing missing values  Handling outliers  Standardising the values  Fixing invalid values  Filtering the data
+In this case study on ‘Bank Marketing Campaign Dataset’ we perform the following steps:
+- Identifying the data types
+- Fixing the rows and columns
+- Imputing/removing missing values
+- Handling outliers
+- Standardising the values
+- Fixing invalid values
+- Filtering the data
+- Univariate Analysis
+- Bi/Multivariate Analysis

+Seperate spreadsheet is provided to explain the various variables in the dataset.